BenjamooseCalto/SlasherBot/README.md

 Can also customize how you're notified.
 Right now it's limited to just sending a message in a chosen channel, but I'm going to allow the bot to DM specific users.
 Due to it being a private bot for my personal usage, I'm not planning on adding a system for users to customize their notifications.
 Maybe though, won't rule anything out.

-This module was a bit of a disaster to implement because the Steam API library I'm using utilizes `gevent` for asynchronous requests, while the rest of the bot uses `asyncio` - managed to fix it with some tweaking and a custom library I found called `asyncio_gevent`.
+This module was a bit of a disaster to implement because the [Steam API library](https://github.com/ValvePython/steam) I'm using utilizes `gevent` for asynchronous requests, while the rest of the bot uses `asyncio` - seems that if I just don't mess with it and instead load Steam before `asyncio` it works fine.
+This needs some additional research...

-This function is nowhere near perfect, and is incredibly jank, but it works well enough that I'm comfortable letting it run while I work on making it more robust.
+This function is nowhere near perfect, but it works fairly well and is very consistent.
+Recently added news to the update notifications, so it'll show the newest available patch notes when a patch is found, however this is not perfect, because sometimes developers are rather slow with releasing patch notes, or sometimes they aren't ever posted.

 --

-Updated slasherUtils.py with useful functions/classes.
+Updated `slasherUtils.py` with useful functions/classes.
 Removed all the `.json` files and `.bat` files as they're mostly useless.
 If for whatever reason you're interested in the raw API data, please check out the sources listed below.

 ## Starship API